anilech/oracle_directory_transfer/README.md

 Optional parameters are:
 `-move`: delete source file after the transfer
 `-force`: owerwrite existing files

 ---

 ### sqlcl script: sqlcl_ora_dir_download.js
 The [sqlcl](https://www.oracle.com/database/technologies/appdev/sqlcl.html) is the new fat sqlplus written in java, therefore it supports a bunch of platforms.
 It also runs javascript natively, so it is possible to create quite powerfull scripts.
 The [sqlcl_ora_dir_download.js](https://github.com/anilech/oracle_directory_transfer/blob/f8931b5d059b79015950ef79ff66080c8c89390f/sqlcl_ora_dir_download.js)
 script works in a download-mode only, but it doesn't require the UTL_FILE's grant.

 To use the script you need to connect to the database with the SQLcl first.
+Then execute it with the `SCRIPT` command.
 Options are:
- `-d` or `--directory` - oracle directory to download from `-f` or `--file`      - filename to download
+ `-d` or `--directory` - oracle directory to download from
+ `-f` or `--file`      - filename to download
- `-m` or `--move`      - delete source file after the transfer `-o` or `--overwrite` - overwrite local file if it exists
+ `-m` or `--move`      - delete source file after the transfer
+ `-o` or `--overwrite` - overwrite local file if it exists

 examples: